 Dessert is best when shared, and this sweet plate is definitely good enough for a group.
 Make your own base with multigrain flatbreads: Cut two into triangles, sprinkle with cinnamon and coconut sugar, and bake for 10 to 12 minutes.
 Then top with a cashew-based cheesecake drizzle, and pick a few toppings, such as fresh berries, cacao nibs, or toasted coconut.
 This one takes a little more work than the others, but it’s worth the effort, especially for vegan or dairy-free eaters.

 Sick of the same old melted cheese and ground meat combo?
 Try these Greek-inspired nachos instead for a fresher take on the bar-food favorite.
 They’re made with pita chips instead of tortilla, and are loaded with feta cheese, chickpeas, cherry tomatoes, olives, and a tahini dressing.

 7. Apple Nachos With Peanut Butter and Chocolate

-You can’t go wrong with peanut butter and chocolate.
-(Though this recipe would taste great with any nut butter.)
-Simply melt your nut butter of choice, drizzle it over small slices of fiber-rich Fuji apples, and top with chocolate chips.
+You can’t go wrong with peanut butter and chocolate (though this recipe would taste great with almond or cashew butter too).
+Simply melt your nut butter of choice, drizzle it over small slices of juicy apples, and top with dark chocolate chips.
 Yum.

 For those who want to cut back on carbs but don’t love zucchini, there’s still hope.
-Bell peppers make the perfect vehicle for nacho accoutrements, and unlike chips, the sturdy peppers don’t crumble when loaded.
+Bell peppers make the perfect vehicle for nacho toppings, and unlike chips, the sturdy peppers won’t crumble when loaded.
 Spice up your night (and life) with this buffalo chicken version, which requires just five ingredients (plus mini peppers, of course): shredded chicken, buffalo sauce, blue cheese crumbles, green onion, and shredded white American cheese.